 - Serve immediately, or store in an airtight container (or freeze) until ready to use.
 Lasts 2 days in the fridge.

-Save Money on Organic Groceries!I get all the fresh produce for my recipes from my garden and from Misfits Market - they sell all organic produce at a super discounted price, and it’s purchased direct from the farmers.
-We get Misfit Market boxes every month and love picking out our favorite seasonal produce for delivery.
-You can get $10 off your first $30 box by clicking here!
-If you think organic produce is too expensive... think again, and give Misfits Market a look!
+Save Money on Fresh Groceries & Pantry Staples!I get all the fresh produce for my recipes from my garden and from Misfits Market – they sell organic produce at a discounted price, and it’s purchased direct from farmers to reduce food waste.
+We get Misfit boxes every other week and love picking out our favorite seasonal produce for delivery.
+You can save up to 40% off grocery store prices.
+If you think produce delivery is too expensive… think again, and give Misfits Market a try!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.